jeffreyadams/atlasofliegroups-docs/tutorial/functions_and_loops.rst

 says that for each vector v in the matrix A, append it to what you have in rv.
 The last part says, do it for all the vectors in A and print the final result.

 There are several kinds of loops which are explained in the ``atlas.help`` file.
 However, sometimes it is easier to look at some of the scripts in the ``.at`` files and see how the loops are used to define functions.
-IN particular the ``basic.at`` file can be useful.
+In particular the ``basic.at`` file can be useful.